vbarbarosh/rules/drafts/refresh.md

 - use `refresh` and `refresh_` to sync local vars with remote data
 - mental model: the browser refresh button
-- main use case: vue component
+- main use case: vue components

 --- ✂️✨🤖✨ ⬇️ AI-Generated Content Below ⬇️ ✨🤖✨✂️ ---